-Install nuts.
+Install nuts and washers (where applicable).

 On X xc and X mx models, install the tapered side on the nuts towards rim.

 Gently tighten nuts in a criss-cross sequence then apply a final torque of 52 N•m (38 lbf•ft).